sebastian/vpn-site/index.md

 ![Sometimes you need only a little internet](/images/airport.png)

-If all you want to do is quickly check your emails, read the latest news, or look up some details related to your flight or a reservation, paying large amounts of money for poor internet connectivity might be intolerable.
+If all you want to do is quickly check your emails, read the latest news, or look up some details related to your flight or a hotel reservation, paying large amounts of money for poor internet connectivity might be intolerable.

 In this case, we use __iodine__ to tunnel our communication over DNS.
 Furthermore we then use __sshuttle__